haxtheweb/edtechjoker/fall-21/projects/p1-button/README.md

 We are going to make a button.
 A CTA button (Call to Action) may seem simple on the surface but we're going to use it as a vehicle to understand the entire publish, build and distribution workflow end to end on any component.

 # Goals
-- Working as a team, mock up a button, end to end, the whole process + documentation + testing + accessibility + security + publishing considerations
+- Working as a team, mock up a button, end to end, the whole process + documentation + accessibility + security + publishing considerations
 - Understand publishing to npm
 - Learn the many considerations in creating this one component when apply to any component in any project